Last updated October 2018

 Cornell University Mellon Post-Doctoral Fellowships

 The Society for the Humanities sponsors two Post-Doctoral teaching-research fellowships in the humanities for a two-year period.
-Each Fellowship offers a stipend of $45,000 per year.
+Each Fellowship offers a stipend of $53,000 per year.
 Fellows must be in residence at Cornell during their fellowship period and will have department affiliation, limited teaching duties and the opportunity for scholarly work.
-Mellon Foundation postdoctoral fellowships are available in two areas of specialization, which are the Department of Science & Technology Studies and the Department of Theatre, Film and Dance (2012).
-To be eligible, candidates must have received their PhD after September 2006 or by June 30, 2012.
+Mellon Foundation postdoctoral fellowships are available in two areas of specialization, which are the Department of Science & Technology Studies and the Department of Theatre, Film, and Dance (2012).
+To be eligible, candidates must have received their Ph.D. after September 1, 2013, or by June 30, 2019.
 There is no citizenship requirement.
 Application procedure is available on the website.

 Program Administrator Society for the Humanities,